pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/observability/prometheus/_index.md

 #### Closing the resources

-Finally, we can free resources by closing both, the counters and service objects.
+Finally, we can free resources by closing both, the counters and controller objects.

 {{< tabsection >}}
   {{< include "./__code13_node.md" >}}